NotePlan/plugins/jgclark.DailyJournal/README.md

 - (Thought 3/3) <string>\nGratitude <subheading>\n- (Gratitude 1/3) <string>\n- (Gratitude 2/3) <string>\n- (Gratitude 3/3) <string>\n
 ```
 gets rendered as following note:
-(Tipp: you can also avoid answering like in Thought 3/3 - then there is also no bullet point in the final note)
+(Tip: you can also avoid answering like in Thought 3/3 - then there is also no bullet point in the final note)
 ```markdown
 ## Journalling
 @work(3)